 You will undergo the x-rays at a private radiology clinic that is convenient to your home or workplace.
 This will take approximately 30 minutes.

 You will be invited to attend the La Trobe University Health Sciences Clinic, at the Bundoora Campus of La Trobe University, to undergo the baseline assessment.
 This will take approximately 2 hours of your time.
 You will first complete a series of questionnaires about your knee pain, as outlined above.
 You will then undergo the physical tests described above, including measures of foot and ankle motion, knee strength, and functional performance.
-For the physical tests, you will be asked to change into shorts and singlet.
+For the physical tests, you will be asked to change into shorts.
 You may either bring your own shorts or we can provide some for you.
-Adhesive skin markers will be placed on your hips and legs, to allow us to measure the angle of your legs during functional tests.

 Your knee condition will then be monitored for 3 months, during which time you will receive no intervention.
 This is a novel and important part of this study, to learn more about the natural course of kneecap arthritis.
 At the conclusion of the 3-month observation period, you will be asked to repeat the same questionnaires that you completed at baseline.

+You will then be contacted by a member of the study team, regarding your footwear intervention.
+At this time, they will explain in more detail what is involved, and will ask you to provide consent.
 You will then be given a footwear intervention to take home and wear for a period of 1 year.
 This may involve a sandal, or a special insole to wear in your own shoes.
-These will be fitted by an experienced Podiatrist or Physiotherapist, and may require you to attend up to three appointments at a clinic that is convenient to your home or workplace.
+These be fitted by an experienced Podiatrist or Physiotherapist, and may require you to attend up to six appointments at a clinic that is convenient to your home or workplace.
 We will give you instructions on how to break the footwear intervention in safely.
 You will be encouraged to use the footwear intervention as much as possible (e.g. around 8 hours per day), whenever you are moving around (e.g. daily tasks such as cleaning, or exercise such as walking).

-You will be provided with a diary to keep track of your daily physical activity, how often you wear the footwear intervention, what other type of footwear you have used, and whether you have experienced any adverse effects from wearing the footwear intervention.
+During this time, you may be provided with a diary where you can record your physical activity, how often you wear the footwear intervention, what other type of footwear you have used, whether you have experienced any adverse effects from wearing the footwear intervention, and whether you have had any other medical issues.
 At regular intervals during the 1-year intervention period, you will be asked to complete the questionnaires outlined above (via email or postal mail), as well as how your knee condition has changed overall since commencing the trial.
 This will take approximately 20-30 minutes to complete each time.
 You may ask for a copy of your assessment results.
 At the conclusion of the trial, you are free to keep the footwear intervention that you received.
+We will continue to monitor your knee symptoms, using the same questionnaires, at yearly intervals for 5 years.

-We will also ask your consent to obtain data about your health care from Medicare and Pharmaceutical Benefits Scheme (PBS) databases.
+We may also ask your consent to obtain data about your health care from Medicare and Pharmaceutical Benefits Scheme (PBS) databases.
 This data is important for us to determine which footwear intervention is most cost-effective.
 This type of analysis is commonly conducted alongside intervention studies such as this.
 We will provide you with a separate information sheet specifically outlining details of this process.

-On 4 occasions throughout the study, you will be partially reimbursed for your time and travel expenses in the form of a gift card ($25 each, $100 in total).
+During the study, you may be eligible for reimbursement of a proportion of your travel costs.

 Use of pain-relieving medications and other forms of treatment during the trial period